YouSayData/waikato_r4ds/assessments/README.md

 ## Tasks

+All task are 16% each.
+1% is given for the submission itself.

 1. Import the data and call it `babynames`.
+What is the earliest data point, what is the latest?
 2. Plot the usage of your own name or a name you like over time.
 3. Create two new columns in `babynames`: one for the century and one for the decade.
 The `Decade` column and the `Century` column should be contain 4-digit integers (e.g. `1990` and `1900`).
 4. Find out either graphically or via a table how many different baby names existed for each decade for each sex.